 The crypt at the largely restored church of St Ethelreda , north of Holborn Circus, dates from about 1250.

 Lincoln’s Inn is the most attractive of the four inns and has a chapel, pleasant square and picturesque gardens that invite a stroll,...

 A gorgeous little cabaret venue north of Fleet St, Volupté offers a real variety of burlesque, vaudeville, comedy and live music.
 During...

 Though it may look like just another City pub from the street, the White Swan is anything but typical – a smart downstairs bar that...

 Staple Inn · interesting places nearby

-The 16th-century shop-front facade is the main interest at Staple Inn (1589), the last of eight Inns of Chancery whose functions were superseded by the Inns of Court in the 18th century.
-The buildings, mostly postwar reconstructions, are now occupied by the Institute of Actuaries and aren’t actually open to the public, although nobody seems to mind a discreet and considerate look around.
-On the same side of Holborn but closer to Fetter Lane stood Barnard’s Inn, redeveloped in 1991.
-Pip lived here with Herbert Pocket in Dickens’ Great Expectations.
+The 16th-century half-timbered shopfront facade is the main interest at Staple Inn (1580), the last of eight Inns of Chancery whose functions were superseded by the Inns of Court in the 18th century.
+The buildings, mostly postwar reconstructions, are now occupied by offices and aren’t open to the public, although you can have a look around the courtyard.